-In the area of firearm sales, the State provides for the issuance of local firearms dealer licenses and is among a minority of states that impose licensing requirements on firearms dealers (see below); but these state requirements are minimal, leaving local governments with discretion to impose their own licensing requirements.
-Furthermore, no federal or California law requires firearms dealers to implement basic security measures nor restricts them from operating in residential neighborhoods or near places of worship, schools, daycare centers, or other places where children frequent.
+Regarding firearm sales, California is among a minority of states that imposes licensing requirements on firearm dealers at the state level (discussed below); but these state requirements are minimal, leaving local governments with discretion to impose their own additional licensing requirements.
+California law specifically contemplates local regulation of firearms dealers, including licensing and security requirements, to supplement state law.
+Additionally, no federal or California law requires firearms dealers to implement certain minimum security measures nor restricts them from operating in residential neighborhoods or near places of worship, schools, daycare centers, or other places where children frequent.